psf/psf-tuf-runbook/README.md

 1. **DO** label the bag with the HSM's signing body ID and 0-prefixed serial number.

+1. **DO** hold the sealed tamper-evident bag up to the camera of the communication computer.

 1. **DO** run the following to copy the public ceremony products:

     ```bash